AngersZhuuuu/Katana/README.md

 # Katana

-Katana is a Spark SQL plugin to support Spark use SQL betewwn different Hive Metastore.
+Katana is a Spark SQL plugin to support Spark use SQL between different Hive Metastore.
-We will define different `catalog` for different Hive metsatore we will connect and query data with `catalog`, such as
+We will define different `catalog` for different Hive Metastore we will connect and query data with `catalog`, such as
 ```
   `[CATALOG].[DB]`.[TABLE]